 Natural Resources and Mines Minister Andrew Cripps says “wild rivers” was a politically driven process.
 Mr Cripps has told ABC Far North its replacement will consider Cape York mining and other development proposals “on their merits” and “politics won’t be getting in the road”.

-Click on the audio player to hear Andrew Cripps with our reporter Nikolai Beilharz.
+Listen to Andrew Cripps with our reporter Nikolai Beilharz.

 The first project likely to be considered under the new system is Cape Alumina’s Pisolite Hills bauxite mine, on hold since the Wenlock River was declared a wild river in 2010.
 Cape Alumina M.D Graeme Sherlock explains the project to the ABC’s Lauren Day.